Best Mountain Bikes Under $1000

 With a 68.5-degree headtube angle in 29er form (or 68 even for 27.5), the Cannondale Trail 4 strikes a nice balance between sharp steering and stability in the rough stuff.
 That means you could race the local XC race one day, and rip your backyard trails the next.Cannondale offers the smallest sizes with 27.5-inch wheels and the medium and larger versions with 29-inch wheels to fit a wide range of riders.
 Spec highlights include tubeless WTB wheels and tires, a 100mm RockShox XC30 suspension fork, and Shimano and Sunrace 1×10-speed drivetrain, and Shimano hydraulic disc brakes.
 It also comes in six total sizes: XS, S, (27.5-inch wheels), and M, L, XL, XXL (29-inch wheels).

 Trek Roscoe 6

 Trek bills the Roscoe 6 as “the ideal gateway to mountain biking for new riders looking to have a fun time on the trail”.
 The 27.5+” hardtail features a stout aluminum frame with internal cable routing has a lightweight, 120mm SR Suntour XCM32 fork, Schwalbe Rocket Ron 27.5×2.8 tires, 1×10 Shimano Deore drivetrain, and Tektro HD-M275 hydraulic disc brakes.
-There’s even compatibility to install an internally route dropper post if you want to up the bike’s rowdy factor a touch.
+There’s even compatibility to install an internally-routed dropper post if you want to up to the bike’s rowdy factor a touch.